|Bertrand Russell (Photo credit: Wikipedia)|

 I ended up at a liberal arts college in the Pacific Northwest with a student body of approximately 4,500 at the time.
 The influence of religion turned out to be something of a paradox.
 Most of the faculty with whom I would work closely were either openly atheistic or so quiet about their religion that one could not guess what they might believe.
 The students were another matter entirely.
 I would say that approximately 50% of the student body were conservative Christians.
 Still, conservative Christians in the Northwest are nothing like those in the Midwest and Southeast, at least they weren't at this point in time.
-They had no interest in converting anyone; they just preferred to hang out with their own kind and talk about how the rest of us were going to hell.
+Most had no interest in converting anyone; they just preferred to hang out with their own kind and talk about how the rest of us were going to hell.

 I had discovered Bertrand Russell in high school and read more of him in college.
 This helped me to realize that not believing was a viable option with a long history behind it.
 I was quite open about being an atheist during at least 3 of my 4 years in college.
 I regularly debated Christian students, wrote most of my philosophy papers on the flaws of religious arguments, and had several great discussions with peers and faculty on the subject.
 I felt truly alive during this time and experienced virtually no meaningful consequences from my openness with atheism.
 There were plenty of rational students around, and my circle of friends was large.
 For the first time in my life, I felt free to be open about my atheism.

 In retrospect, the lack of consequences for being so open seems surprising.
-Of course, the culture of the Pacific Northwest is extremely different than where I live now in Mississippi.
+Of course, the culture of the Pacific Northwest is extremely different than most of the other places I've lived since.
 But I don't think that this was the only factor.
 My mindset at the time was very different than it is now - much more idealistic and carefree.
 I suppose it would be accurate to say that any rejection I may have encountered due to my atheism simply rolled off my back so that I barely noticed it.
 If someone didn't like my viewpoint, that was their problem, and I never dwelled on it.
 I guess you could say that I felt much more comfortable in my own skin then than I do now.
 But that will have to wait for the next part of this series.